lunfardo314/easyfl/README.md

 It is a very simple functional programming language.
 It is extendable, platform-independent, minimalistic and human-readable.
 The expressions of the language take one of the following forms:
 * _source form_, a the human-readable ASCII form
-* _canonical binary form_.
-The canonical binary is normally compiled from the source.
+* _canonical bytecode form_.
+The canonical bytecode is normally compiled from the source.
 It is a main form in which EasyFL expressions are stored.
 Source code and execution form are created from it.
-Canonical binary form is highly compressed and ideal for inline embedding into the data structures.
+Canonical bytecode form is highly compressed and ideal for inline embedding into the data structures.
 * _internal execution_ form.